-An espresso is a home machine that plays a very crucial role of preparing a dark and a tasty coffee.
-Just like most of the home machines, an espresso is not a complex device and it has a couple of moving parts.
+An espresso is a home machine that plays a very crucial role in preparing a dark and a tasty coffee.
+Just like most of the home machines.
+An espresso is not a complex device and it has a couple of moving parts.
 This makes it prone to breakage and malfunction.
-Once an espresso machine breaks, it will lower the quality of the coffee it prepares and this will be a disgrace to the owner of this device.
+Once an espresso machine breaks.
+It will lower the quality of the coffee it prepares and this will be a disgrace to the owner of this device.
 There are common problems that are associated with an espresso machine and we have given a guideline on how to fix these errors.
-With the guideline and procedure, you can fix this problem yourself or take it to professionals who will do it on your behalf.
+With the guideline and procedure.
+You can fix this problem yourself or take it to professionals who will do it on your behalf.

 How to fix Espresso Machine

-A device is not heating up and it is plugged in and also turned on.
+A device will not heat up and it will plug in and also turned on.

-When your espresso machine develops this problem you can’t do much to it until you open it up and tinker around inside.
-The same procedure will still be used regardless of whether you fix it on your own or you take your machine to someone to do it for you.
+When your espresso machine develops this problem you can’t do much to it.
+Until you open it up and tinker around inside.
+The same procedure will still use regardless of whether you fix it on your own.
+Or you take your machine to someone to do it for you.

 When no water comes through your espresso machine then definitely there is a problem that needs to be fixed and most probably it is vapor locked.
 If the machine is choking on air, the first thing you should do to the machine is to prime the pump first.
 You can do this by opening the steam valve which is on the steam wand after which you give it half a minute or more to run.